"Wijngaardsberg is in a location that has a long wine history in the Netherlands."

 Domein De Wijngaardsberg is situated in the southernmost part of the province of Limburg, just a fifteen minute drive from the old historical city of Maastricht.
 This region borders on the east with Germany and in the west and south on Belgium.
 Inhabitants of the South of Limburg are known to enjoy the good things in life and so you can also find quite a few craft food producers here.

 Multiple Dutch wineries and breweries are waiting for you to pay a visit, so what are you waiting for?
 Please contact De Wijngaardsberg beforehand if you’re interested in a tour and tasting.
 More suggestions?
-Drop by nearby Wijngaard Apostelhoeve or hop across the border and pay a visit to Belgium largest winery Wijnkasteel Genoels-Elderen.
+Drop by nearby Wijngaard Apostelhoeve or hop across the border and pay a visit to one of Belgium's largest wineries, Wijnkasteel Genoels-Elderen.